circuitvalley/mipi_csi_receiver_FPGA/README.md

 640x480 30FPS
 640x480 200FPS

-MIPI CSI Receiver on Lattice FPGA (c) by Gaurav Singh www.CircuitValley.com MIPI CSI Receiver on Lattice FPGA is licensed under a Creative Commons Attribution 3.0 Unported License.
+MIPI CSI-2 Receiver on Lattice FPGA (c) by Gaurav Singh www.CircuitValley.com MIPI CSI-2 Receiver on Lattice FPGA is licensed under a Creative Commons Attribution 3.0 Unported License.
 You should have received a copy of the license along with this work.
 If not, see <http://creativecommons.org/licenses/by/3.0/>.